 Managed care providers are an important factor in the diagnostic imaging industry.
 To further its position, HMCA is seeking to expand the imaging modalities offered at its managed and owned diagnostic imaging facilities.
-Five facilities in New York and seven facilities in Florida have two or more MRI scanners.
+Four facilities in New York and eight facilities in Florida have two or more MRI scanners.
 One facility in New York and two in Florida also perform X-rays.
-During fiscal 2022, a second MRI was installed at our Pembroke Pines, Florida facility and in one of our New York, NY facilities.
+During fiscal 2023, a new location was opened in Casselberry, Florida.